 Camping on Maligne Lake is the ideal way to experience Spirit Island in Canada.
 One of the most popular attractions in Jasper National Park, Spirit Island frequently lands on lists of the “Most Photographed Places in Canada”.
 Tourists come to Canada from all over the world see this tiny island.
 Set against a backdrop of turquoise water and surrounded by massive glacier-capped mountains, it’s hard to blame them.

-Most opt for a 90 minute boat tour that drops you off at a view point where you get a hurried 15 minutes to soak in the view and snap as many pictures as you can.
-As we began researching it quickly became clear that not only was this an Alberta Bucket List destination, but that the most Zen way to enjoy this world class sight would be to paddle the length of the lake and camp along the way.
+Most opt for a 90-minute boat tour that drops you off at a viewpoint where you get a hurried 15 minutes to soak in the view and snap as many pictures as you can.
+As we began researching it quickly became clear that not only was this an Alberta Bucket List destination but that the most Zen way to enjoy this world class sight would be to visit Maligne Lake as a canoe camping trip.
+Really, what can compare to on the Maligne Lake backcountry and camping along the way?
 No doing things the easy way in a tourist boat for us!